-5 Learni ng outcomes and competences: Domain competence: After attending the course, the students will be able to select the most suitable semiconductor technology for a given problem, run the complete design process of a high-frequency integrated circuit, and to characterize fabricated samples.
-Key qu The stu ualifications: udents can use of methodic knowledge for systematic problem analysis, include aspects of fabrication technology and economy into complex optimization problems get familiar with the CAD system ADS, which is commonly used in industry and gain foreign language competences related to the field.
-6 Asses sments: ⊠Final module exam (MAP) □Module exam ( (MP) □Part ial module exams (MTP) 711 Type of examination Duration or Weighting for the ZU Type of examination scope module grade a) Written or Oral Examination or Presentation 120-180 min or 30-45 min or 30 min 100% 7 Study Achievement: none 8 Prereq uisites for participation in examinations: None 9 Prereq uisites for assigning credits: The credit points are awarded after the module examination (MAP) was passed.
-10 Weigh ing for overall grade: The mo odule is weighted according to the number of credits (factor 1).
-11 Reuse in degree courses: Masterstudiengang Electrical Systems Engineering (ESEMA v2) - Amtssprache http://groups.upb.de/hfe/teaching/hfe.html
+5 Learni ng outcomes and competences: in competence: ttending the course, the students will be able t 0 select the most suitable semiconductor technology for a given problem, run the complete design process of a high-frequency integrated circuit, and to characterize fabricated samples.
+Key qu The stu ualifications: udents can use of methodic knowledge for systematic problem analysis, include aspects of fabrication technology and economy into complex optimization problems, get familiar with the CAD system ADS, which is commonly used in industry and gain foreign language competences related to the field.
+6 Asses sments: ⊠Final module exam (MAP) □Module exam ((MP) □Part ial module exams (MTP) zu Type of examination Duration or Weighting for the ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, scope module grade a) Written or Oral Examination or Presentation 120-180 min or 30-45 min or 30 min 100% 7 Study Achievement: none 8 Prereq uisites for participation in examinations: None 9 Prereq uisites for assigning credits: The cre edit points are awarded after the module exam ination (MAP) was passed.
+10 Weigh ing for overall grade: The mo odule is weighted according to the number of a credits (factor 1).
+4.4 The module is weighted according to the number of credits (factor 1).
+11 Reuse in degree courses: · , , http://groups.upb.de/hfe/teaching/hfe.html